bge-barcoding/BGEE/README.md

 - The profile (`profiles/local` or `profiles/slurm`) will need to be changed depending on your system (see `$PROFILE` variable in `snakemake_run.sh`).

 # Cluster submission #
 - [snakemake_run.sh](https://github.com/bge-barcoding/MitoGeneExtractor-BGE/blob/main/snakemake_run.sh) handles submission of the snakemake workflow to the HPC cluster.
-- The working directory will initially be unlocked (using `--unlock`) and then the snakemake workflow will be run.
+The working directory will initially be unlocked (using `--unlock`) and then the snakemake workflow will be run.
-- Submit snakemake_run.sh to the cluster with `./snakemake_run.sh` (if in `BGEE/` directory) - This will submit `snakemake_run.sh` to the head/login node of your cluster:
   - If using `profiles/slurm`, SLURM will orchestrate submission of each step in the workflow as a separate job.
+1. Set up interactive session on compute node using `srun --partition=[YOUR_PARTITION] --cpus-per-task=2 --mem=4G --time=24:00:00 --pty bash`.
+Change `[YOUR_PARTITION]' to a suitable partition for your HPC.
+Remember choose a partition and request enough walltime (with `--time`) for the scheduler to last until all jobs finish, otherwise it will be killed when interactive session ends.
+2. Submit snakemake_run.sh to the compute node running the interactive session you just set up with `bash snakemake_run.sh` (when in `BGEE/` directory).
+You might see the warning "You are running snakemake in a SLURM job context.
+This is not recommended, as it may lead to unexpected behavior.
+Please run Snakemake directly on the login node." - this should be fine as the interactive (SLURM) session is merely handling workflow job submission.
+If you do experience problems, try `./snakemake_run.sh` within a screen session on your cluster's head/login node.
   - If using `profiles/local`, all workflow steps will be run as a single job.
+1. Simply run `./snakemake_run.sh` on your desired cluster compute node.

 # Results structure #